-turnover
+- turnover

 reflecting the

 share of revenue

 from green

 activities of

 investee

 companies

-capital

-expenditure

-by investee

-operational expenditure (OpEx) reflecting

-activities of investee

-companies.

-(CapEx) showing the green

-investments made

-companies, e.g.

-for a transition to

-a green economy.
+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-green operational
+- operational expenditure (OpEx) reflecting green operational activities of investee companies.

-or on its sustainability indicators.
-To what minimum extent are sustainable investments with an

-How does the use of derivatives attain the sustainable investment
+How does the use of derivatives attain the sustainable investment objective?

-The Fund may use derivatives for hedging and investment purposes environmental objective aligned with the EU Taxonomy?
+The Fund may use derivatives for hedging and investment purposes (authorised but very rarely used).

-The use of derivatives does not alter the capital allocation or exposure of the objective?

-Fund and therefore has no influence on its sustainable investment objective
+The use of derivatives does not alter the capital allocation or exposure of the Fund and therefore has no influence on its sustainable investment objective or on its sustainability indicators.